Chevrolet Equinox EV Insurance Rates

 Rates are averaged for all Chevrolet Equinox EV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Chevrolet Equinox EV Insurance
+How to Find Cheap Chevrolet Equinox EV Insurance

-- High-risk drivers who have several accidents or serious violations could be forced to pay on average $1,640 more each year for Equinox EV insurance
+- Drivers considered higher risk that tend to have accidents or serious violations may have to pay on average $1,640 more every year for car insurance

 Rate Tables and Charts